jonathanvdc/skeleshare-cgo26-artifact/README.md

 chmod -R 777 ./precomputed
 ```

-In side each experiment (folder <experiment-id>), the software runtime for each experiment might also need to be updated due to different compiling environment.
+Inside each experiment (folder ``./precomputed/<experiment-id>``), the software runtime for each experiment might also need to be updated due to different compiling environment.
 ```bash
 cd ./sw
 cmake .